-The IDA suggests first approaching the dentist and/or insurance company to resolve an issue.
-The next step, if needed, patients may use the IDA mediation process to resolve “quality-of-care” issues; however, we strongly suggest patients first take the following steps to resolve disputes.
+If you are not happy with the treatment you have received from a dentist, or you have a problem with an insurance company not paying a claim, there are steps you can take toward a resolution.
+The IDA suggests first approaching the dentist to resolve an issue.
+The next step, if needed, is the IDA mediation process to resolve “quality-of-care” issues.
+However, we strongly suggest patients first take the following steps to resolve disputes:

-If you do not wish to discuss the dispute or “confront” the dentist, send your complaint in writing – certified mail or by facsimile will guarantee receipt.
+Bring your issue to the attention of the dentist.
+The dentist or office manager should be able to address your issue.
+Simply bring it to the practitioner’s attention by calling the office.
+If you do not wish to discuss the dispute or “confront” the dentist, send your complaint in writing – certified mail or by fax will guarantee receipt.
 When you contact the dentist, make sure you are prepared to discuss:

 By contacting the dentist with your issue before going through other grievance processes, you will likely resolve your issue quickly.